-Usually, for someone who is particularly scared of spicy food, when you go through a restaurant’s menu and you notice some meal selection with a good amount of spiciness to it, you are quick to avoid them and move on the next sweet and savory selection.
+Usually, for someone who is particularly scared of spicy food, when you go through a restaurant’s menu and you notice some meal selection with a good amount of spiciness to it, you are quick to avoid them and move on the next sweet and savoury selection.

 While food with a lot of spicy in it may not be for everyone, it is advisable that you try it once in a while.
 You may not build the tolerance to munch on some raw pepper, but you might be helping your body to remain healthy.
 One of the main ingredients for our meal today is the Chili Pepper.